svdo/unfolded.dev/content/md/posts/2025-08-27-joy-of-gitops.md

  :subtitle "Gitops is useful for everyone, also for small companies" :description "When working with Kubernetes, add gitops in the mix sooner rather than later."
  :layout :post
- :tags ["kubernetes", "gitops", "Argo CD", "continuous integration", "continuous delivery"] :toc true
+ :tags ["Kubernetes", "gitops", "Argo CD", "continuous integration", "continuous delivery"] :toc true
  :author "Stefan"
  :date "2025-08-27"
- :draft? false
+ :draft? true
  :unlisted? false}

  <!-- mention something about experience report in (sub)title/desc? -->